These Easy Costume Ideas will have your child’s character costume done really quick. Last minute homemade costumes don’t have to be hard.

 Did you know that fleece doesn’t have to be hemmed because it doesn’t fray.
 I don’t know why, other than it is costume magic.
 I’ve used fleece in MANY costumes, just because of this reason!
 You can often find it on sale at sewing shops this time of year.
 I used fleece & flannel to make my crocodile costume.

 Related Post: Make a Yoda Costume

 Friends have costumes, why not trade?
 You can certainly make it your own with new accessories or different hair or makeup.
 We are always happy to lend out costumes.
 I can’t tell you how many times the black cape I made (out of fleece) has been used. 🙂

 **Costumes don’t have to be constructed with the same care you would make a regular garment.
 Many of the ones I have made are NOT machine washable, and that’s fine because it’s worn for just a couple of nights.
 Many are held together with a lot of hot glue. 🙂

 Obviously, these ideas aren’t anything like brain surgery but I think it is REALLY easy to get caught up buying a horrible costume from the spirit store (am I the only one who hates that store?).
 I feel like the quality of costume in costuming stores anymore is so poor that I would much rather try to make my own, save a few bucks and likely get a better product.

 BUT, there is absolutely nothing wrong with grabbing a quick costume at the store.

 This year we are doing Harry Potter & Hermione (stay tuned).
 We got one robe at Goodwill, we are borrowing another one and I think we’ll buy harry’s glasses and make the ties.

-If you like quick MomHacks like this one, be sure to sign up for my newsletter, and check out all my other Halloween costume ideas:
+If you like quick MomHacks like this one, be sure to sign up for my practical parenting series, and check out all my other Halloween costume ideas:

 Want your day to run more smoothly?